NCAS-CMS/cms-website/pages/cylc8.md

 * [Cylc discourse forum](https://cylc.discourse.group/)

 Note that in Cylc 8 terminology "suites" have become "workflows".

+We are working on deploying the web-based GUI on puma2.

 </div><!-- /.medium-8.columns -->
 </div><!-- /.row -->